ONEWEB-0410/Basic-Geometry-Library/README.md

 # Basic-Geometry-Library
 A basic geometry library for roblox.
-See more [here](https://devforum.roblox.com/t/basic-geometry-library/1568630)
+See some axamples using this [here](https://github.com/alphabot22/Basic-Geometry-Library/tree/main/docs)